lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 2.** *Cleanse me from my sin.* Observe, it is from the guilt, and not from the punishment, that he thus asked deliverance.
 That the sword should never depart from his house; that the sin, begun, not only secretly even in its full accomplishment, but far more secretly in the recesses of David's heart, should be punished before all Israel and before the sun; that the child so dear to David should be made one great punishment of his offence; these things, so far as this Psalm is concerned, might, or might not be.
 It is of the offence against God; of the defiling, although it were not then so expressly declared, God's temple by impurity, that David speaks. *Ambrose, in J. M. Neale's Commentary.*

 **Verse 2.** *Sin.* The original word signifies to miss an aim, as an archer does who shoots short of his mark, beyond, or beside it.
 It is also used for treading aside, or tripping, in the act of walking.
-In a spiritual sense it denotes deviation from a rule, whether by omission or commission. *Thomas T. Biddulph, A.M., in Lectures on the Fifty-first Psalm,* 1835.
+In a spiritual sense it denotes deviation from a rule, whether by omission or commission. *Thomas T. Biddulph, A. M., in Lectures on the Fifty-first Psalm,* 1835.

 **Verse 2.** Sin is filthy to think of, filthy to speak of, filthy to hear of, filthy to do; in a word, there is nothing in it but vileness. *Archibald Symson.*